upper/db/README.md

 # What is gosexy?

-gosexy is a general purpose framework for Go that provides sugar methods, types and abstractions.
+gosexy is a general purpose framework for Go that provides [sugar](http://en.wikipedia.org/wiki/Syntactic_sugar) methods, types and abstractions.

-## Installing gosexy
+## Getting sexy

+### Before pulling the source

-Before running this command, make sure you have the ``git``, ``hg`` (mercurial) and ``bzr`` (bazaar) source control systems installed on your system, those packages are available for many linux distros and also in [homebrew](http://mxcl.github.com/homebrew/) for OSX.
+Make sure you have the ``git``, ``hg`` (mercurial) and ``bzr`` (bazaar) source control systems installed on your system, those packages are available for many linux distros and also in [homebrew](http://mxcl.github.com/homebrew/) for OSX.
+You'll also require ``sqlite3`` and ``pkg-config``.
+All those packages are required for building some third party wrappers.

+Here's how you would install on OSX using brew

+    $ brew install git
+    $ brew install hg
+    $ brew install bzr
+    $ brew install sqlite3
+    $ brew install pkg-config

+Or, let's suppose you want to get them all in ArchLinux

+    # sudo pacman -S mercurial bzr sqlite3 git pkg-config

+### Using gosexy in your Go program

+First, get the source using go

     $ go get github.com/xiam/gosexy

+Then import ``gosexy`` into your actual source code

+    import . "github.com/xiam/gosexy"

 ## Sugar wrappers